pronei/capturar/README.md

 A simple web application that lets you record and store videos using a compatible camera device.
 Includes user signup and session-based login.

-Things you may want to cover:

 ## Local setup:
-The database used locally is SQLite3,
+The database used locally is SQLite3.

 1. Install Ruby 2.7.3 and bundler
 You may have to use RVM in case the specified version is not the default in your OS's package manager.